View Robert Cobb's Obituary on scrantontimes.com and share memories

 He is also survived by one brother, Carl (Pamela) Cobb; a special friend of 30 years, Rose Castellano; also a special niece, Joyce Lucas; and many more much-loved nieces and nephews.

-He was also preceded in death by two brothers, Henry (Lillian) Cobb Jr. and Delbert (Mary) Cobb Sr.
+He was also preceded in death by two brothers, Henry (Lillian) Cobb Jr. and Delbert (Mary) Cobb Sr.; and two sisters, Winfred (Elwin) Cattrell and Oliva Cobb.

-The funeral will be 10 a.m.
+The funeral will be at 10 a.m.
 Tuesday from the Battenberg Funeral Home, 363 Washington Ave., Jermyn, with services conducted by the Rev. Joseph LaCova.
-Friends and family may visit Monday from 6 to 8 p.m.
+Friends and family may visit today from 6 to 8 p.m.
 Interment, Sandy Banks Cemetery, Greenfield Twp.